 WE CONFUSE DESIRE WITH HAPPINESS

-When our brain recognizes an opportunity for reward it releases dopamine, a neurotransmitter that focuses our attention on the potential source of reward.
-It concurrently releases stress hormones so we feel stressed about not having that item yet.
+When our brain recognizes an opportunity for reward, it releases dopamine, a neurotransmitter that focuses our attention on the potential source of reward.
+At the same time, it triggers a brain region responsible for emotional responses, releasing stress hormones so we feel anxious about not having that item yet.
+This response can cloud deliberate thinking, making it harder to assess whether pursuing the reward aligns with our future choices or long-term goals.

 Get our full version of The Willpower Instinct summary to learn about the addictive effects of dopamine, how it affects our response to temptations, how you can protect yourself or even turn it to your advantage.